 The legislation provides a choice of ways in which to do this.
 The NHS Western Isles and the Comhairle have used a 'body corporate' integration model.
 This is where both the Health Board and the Local Authority delegate to a third body called an Integration Joint Board.
 Once this document has been approved by Scottish Ministers the Integration Joint Board, which has a distinct legal personality, will be established.
-The Integration Joint Board is required to agree a strategic plan and will begin to deliver its functions from the date set out in that plan.
+The Integration Joint Board, following approval from Scottish Ministers, came into being in 2017 as a distinct legal personality. is-The IJB is required to agree a strategic commissioning plan and will begin to deliver its functions from the date set out in that plan.
 The Integration Joint Board will achieve this by giving direction to the Health Board and the Local Authority and will be able to require them to carry out these functions in a particular way.